 Items would often be made from silver, which indicated a higher status and was influenced by the earlier Roman and Byzantine eras.
 Common items would be made from brass.

 Examples of these silver items include two silver plates made in Constantinople.
 They are titled Plate with David Anointed by Samuel (629 to 630 CE) and Plate with David Slaying a Lion (629 to 630).
 These depict biblical scenes and were probably created for display at banquets.
 These Islamic art pieces are examples of items that were used to showcase higher status and wealth.

 LEFT: Plate with David Anointed by Samuel, 629-630; Metropolitan Museum of Art, CC0, via Wikimedia Commons | RIGHT: Plate with David Slaying a Lion, 629-630; Metropolitan Museum of Art, CC0, via Wikimedia Commons

 Islamic metalwork items would also be elaborately decorated, and some would have inlays of gold and silver.
 Such an example is the Baptistère de Saint Louis (1320 to 1340), which is a basin made of hammered brass with inlays of black niello, gold, and silver.
-This basin was made during the Mamluk period by the artist Muhammad ibn al-Zayn.
 The above basin depicts inner and outer friezes of various figural and foliage forms, with notable riders on horses who appear to be in the process of hunting while other figures are standing without accompanying horses.

 Other metalwork items would have an array of different subject matter, ranging between foliage, animals, Zodiac signs, and the characteristic calligraphy and Arabesque patterns typical of Islamic art.